 If you need help figuring out how to set up Goals check out these tutorials:

-And… Sign up for Analytics Course.
-Goals are a super important part of Google Analytics!
-In Analytics Course, we will help you understand Goal Funnels, Goal tracking, e-commerce conversions, etc.
+Conversions are a super important part of Google Analytics!
+In the Analytics Course, we will help you understand funnels, conversion tracking, e-commerce conversions, etc.

 3. If individual pages have low value, UPGRADE THEM